median-man/Bamazon/README.md

 * Edit the inventory of a product
 * Add a product

+### Supervisor interface
+Start the app with `npm run super`.

+Supervisor interface provides the ability to do the following:
+* View sales by department.
+* Add new department

 ## Installation
 1. Clone the repository from [GitHub](https://github.com/median-man/Bamazon)
 2. From the command line terminal, change to the repository directory.